 - creative arts.

 Career options with this qualification vary greatly depending on discipline.
-Example annual salaries for potential jobs are:
+Example annual salaries for potential jobs in Australia, via Job Outlook, are:

 The standard duration of a Masters Degree (Research) is two years of full-time study or part-time equivalent, although in certain circumstances the degree may be completed in eighteen months.

 In some cases the student may be required to complete approved coursework units such as laboratory skills or research design as part of the Masters Degree (Research).

 The course objectives are to produce graduates who have the following knowledge and skills:

 - a body of knowledge that includes the understanding of recent developments in one or more discipline

 - advanced knowledge of research principles and methods applicable to the field of work or learning